AhmedAshrafG/ExpandableSelectionView/README.md

 // Or clear it
 singleSelectionView.setError(null)
 ```
+For a more detailed code example to use the library, please refer to the [`/sample`](https://github.com/ashrafDoubleO7/ExpandableSelectionView/tree/master/app) app.

 ## Design Customizations
 You can customize how the component should look and behave through xml using one or more of these attributes: